nevermined-io/gateway/README.md

 ## Dependencies

-Nevermined Gateway relies on the following Ocean libraries:
+Nevermined Gateway relies on the following libraries:

 - [common-utils-py](https://github.com/keyko-io/common-utils-py) provides common functions and datastructures for interaction with the Ocean Protocol components
 - [contracts-lib-py](https://github.com/keyko-io/contracts-lib-py) handles all of the `keeper` interactions